 As with full-time positions, a detailed job description is important.
 While students recognize that many internship/co-op positions include some administrative work, internships need to also provide useful, career-related work.
 Once a student is hired, they should receive an orientation to the organization and follow all company Human Resources policies.
 Consult with the Internship Coordinator about creating an internship position.

 10. How do I find an Intern/Co-op student?

 Successful employers use multiple avenues to reach our students.
-Some options available to employers include: posting positions in Post a job (the University’s online job posting system); hosting an information table or session in the CBA for students; email ; encouraging current employees or interns to recommend candidates; participating in University sponsored events and reaching out to our campus student organizations.
+Some options available to employers include: posting positions in Handshake, hosting a student information table or session in the CBA encouraging current employees or interns to share their experience with their peers; participating in participating in University sponsored events, and reaching out to our student organizations.